Facilities and Departmental Instrumentation

-Students in the chemistry classes at Rocky Mountain College receive hands-on training on many of the analytical instruments that are commonly found in chemical and biochemical research laboratories.
-This training begins in the freshman-level general chemistry laboratory and continues throughout the entire laboratory teaching program.
+Students in chemistry courses at Rocky use many of the analytical instruments traditionally found in chemical and biochemical research laboratories.
+This hands-on experience with instrumentation begins in the general chemistry labs and continues throughout the entire laboratory teaching program.

-The types of instrumentation routinely used by undergraduate students in our teaching labs include:
+The instrumentation routinely used by undergraduate students in our teaching labs include:

 Shimadzu GC-17A Gas Chromatograph

 Gas chromatography (GC) is primarily used to separate a liquid mixture of easily vaporized components.
 GC separation techniques find widespread use in all fields of science where mixtures of liquids or gases must be separated into the individual components.